Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 Singularities are solved by calculating generalized inverses.

 # Speed and Acceleration control
+Speed control is managed directly in the inverse kinematics: the calculated needed angle velocities are compared against the M203 setting and a violation reported if it exceeds the limit.
+The limits are defined as degrees/min for rotational axes and mm/min for prismatic ones.
+The overall speed should be controlled by limiting the extrusion speed by the core RRF, but I'll test it.

+Acceleration and jerk is not monitored in this release.

 Near and at a singularity, the angular speed of a single or few actuators would grow to infinity and stop printing.
 The solution is to avoid singularities or to set those angular speed to 0 and accept some inaccuracy.
 The affected segments are corrected and the surrounding ones smoothing down to velocity values approaching 0 to avoid jerks.
 The M203 and M201 (and maybe M566) settings are used as upper angular velocity limits for each actuator.

+The setting P"violationBehaviour=..." controls what to do with violations (e. g. warn, hinder movement, accept x % over with warning).
+This is handled together with angle violations.

 # Tool offsets and orientation
 Tool offsets are defined by G10 X, Y, Z offsets.
 There are no parameters for tool orientation in G10 (a proposal would be to add IJK)*), so a modification of the DH parameters directly is needed, if the tool itself is not vertical.
 When changing tools with a toolchanger, each tool could have it's own tilt values.